kaizokuv/dummiesnmap/README.md

   - Cross session, so you won't have to worry about it getting erased after a session has ended
     - All of the user history will be saved in a .json file in the dummiesnmap folder
   - (I'm working on a way to let you change the target for a given command to easily run that command again with a different target)
+- Allow for users to add in and run/save their own commands that they've used before by just inputting it
+  - No need to add in "sudo nmap" as the program takes care of that
+- Command clearing (a hotfix until I can solve the issue of no overwriting when you want to remove a flag or change a value)
+- Fully modular code, making it more efficient and prettier on the source side
+  - Also allows for an easier time to customise the code yourself if wanted
 - Most importantly: Dumbed-down explanation of what each flag does so you know what it does when you choose it :D
 - More to come :D